jrperlic/data-structure-tutorial/README.md

 # Python Data Structure Tutorial

+## Introduction

-Welcome to the Python Data Structure Tutorial.
-Every beginning Python programmer should understand these basic topics:
+Welcome to the Python Data Structure Tutorial!
+If you're familiar with functional programming in Python and want to improve your coding skills, then you've come to the right place.

+The following data structures are covered in this tutorial:

 - [Stack](1-stack.md)
 - [Linked List](2-linked-list.md)
 - [Tree](3-tree.md)

-Each module will contain descriptions and examples.
-At the end of each module, you will find a problem to solve on your own.
+There are descriptions and examples in each module.
+You will find a problem to solve on your own at the end of each module.
 You should only look at the solution after you have attempted to solve the problem first.

 ## Contact